Xalalau/cloudflare-no-ip/README.md

 # cloudflare-no-ip
 This script is nothing more than a help to configure and install [cloudflare-ddns-updater](https://github.com/K0p1-Git/cloudflare-ddns-updater) as an Ubuntu service - still pure BASH.

-If you are interested, I also created a [docker composer stack to run the same script as a cron job in a container](https://github.com/Xalalau/docker-stacks/tree/master/cloudflare-dns) (but I'm using a minimal Ubuntu as base instead of Alpine Linux, so the image is a little bigger).
+If you are interested, I also created a docker composer stack to run the same script as a cron job in a container (but I'm using a minimal Ubuntu as base instead of Alpine Linux, so the image is a little bigger): [cloudflare-dns.zip](https://github.com/user-attachments/files/17177735/cloudflare-dns.zip)

 ## Usage